srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Click **Next: Review + create >**.

 1. On the **Review Deployment** step, notice the JSON displayed in this pane.
-This is JSON is the **Deployment Manifest** for the IoT Edge Device.
+This JSON is the **Deployment Manifest** for the IoT Edge Device.

     Under the `properties.desired` section is the `modules` section that declares the IoT Edge Modules that will be deployed to the IoT Edge Device.
 This includes the Image URIs of all the modules, including any container registry credentials.